miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 layout: post
 ---

-I started with a bare-bones `flake.nix`, determined to create a flexible development environment that works seamlessly across macOS and Linux.
-Step by step, I added the essentials: Python, JupyterLab, data science tools, and even CUDA support for GPU acceleration.
-The challenge of installing `python-fasthtml`, which wasn’t in the Nix repo, was no match for a quick pip install in the shell setup.
-With each iteration, I refined the setup, ensuring it auto-started JupyterLab and the FastHTML server, handling everything smoothly.
-Now, I have a powerful, ready-to-go environment that adapts to any machine, overcoming all hurdles with elegance.
+---
+title: Overcoming Development Environment Challenges with Nix: Building a Versatile `flake.nix`
+permalink: /nix-pipulate-flake/
+description: Learn how I methodically crafted a cross-platform Nix flake that integrates JupyterLab, CUDA support, Ollama for local LLMs, and a FastHTML server, leveraging virtual environments for maximum flexibility.
+layout: post
+---

+Creating a seamless development environment that works effortlessly across both macOS and Linux, supports CUDA acceleration, and accommodates specialized tools like JupyterLab and FastHTML can be challenging.
+I embarked on this journey by starting with a minimal `flake.nix` and progressively adding features to overcome each obstacle.
+The key was integrating a virtual environment, which not only allowed me to pip install packages not available in the Nix repository but also provided flexibility for future data science needs.
+Here's how I built up the `flake.nix` step by step to achieve a robust and adaptable setup.

-### Version 1: Minimal Flake with Basic Python Environment
+### Version 1: Minimal Python Environment

-Start with a minimal `flake.nix` to set up a basic Python development environment.
+I began with the most basic setup to ensure that Nix was correctly configured.
+This minimal `flake.nix` includes only the Python interpreter.

 ```nix
 # flake.nix - Version 1: Minimal Python Environment